-- a) In the salaries of employees other than the managerial personnel- (1.13)% - b) Percentile increase in the managerial remuneration- 11.38% - c) Justification for such increase in remuneration & exceptional circumstances for increase in the managerial remuneration -The fixed part of salary paid to Whole-time Director is as per the agreement signed pursuant to passing of resolution by the members at the general meeting.
-The increase in salary of KMP other than Whole-time Director is as per experience, qualification, market trends and industry bench mark. - Ratio of remuneration of the highest paid director to that of the employees who are not directors but receive remuneration in excess of the highest paid director during the year- Not applicable as there are no employees receiving higher remuneration than the highest paid director. - vi) It is hereby affirmed that the remuneration paid to the directors, key managerial personnel and other employees is as per the remuneration policy of the Company.
+- ii) the percentage increase in median remuneration of the employees of the Company 7.33% - iii) Number of permanent employees on the rolls of the Company 2396 - iv) Average percentile increase already made in the last financial year - a) In the salaries of employees other than the managerial personnel 11.47% - b) Percentile increase in the managerial remuneration 23.32% - c) Justification for such increase in remuneration & exceptional circumstances for increase in the managerial remuneration -The fixed part of salary paid to Whole-time Director is as per the agreement signed pursuant to passing of resolution by the members at the general meeting.
+The increase in salary of KMP other than Whole-time Director is as per experience, qualification, market trends and industry bench mark. - Ratio of remuneration of the highest paid director to that of the employees who are not directors but receive remuneration in excess of the highest paid director during the year- Not applicable as there are no employees receiving higher remuneration than the highest paid director. - vi) It is hereby affirmed that the remuneration paid to the directors, key managerial personnel and other employees is as per the remuneration policy of the company.